“All I wanted to do was dance but I was told “boys don’t dance”

 Light the Blue Festival, Aberdeen

-Boys Don’t Dance Research and Development will begin November 2025, with the creative team coming together to develop the commission.
-This is taking place at The Work Room, Glasgow.
+Boys Don’t Dance Research and Development took place in November 2025, with the creative team coming together to develop the commission.
+This took place at The Work Room, Glasgow.

-Commissioned by Imaginate in partnership with Aberdeen Performing Arts.
+Commissioned by Imaginate in partnership with Aberdeen Performing Arts, supported by OneRen.

 Supported by the Scottish Government’s Festivals Expo Fund, development funded by Creative Scotland.